SirPython/quantum-simulator/sample/README.txt

 - In running, gates that line up "vertically" will be run "simultaneously."
 Vertically as in: two gates that are both the nth gate in their row will be treated as running as the same time -- except measurement.
+- The first line of the source file must indicate the number of qubit registers being used.

 Gates are as follows:
 H - hadamard